Odoo Inventory Tutorial: Complete Warehouse Setup Guide

 Inventory → Operations → Replenishment

 • The Odoo scheduler runs daily.
-When stock drops below the minimum, it automatically generates a purchase order or a manufacturing order.
+When stock drops below the minimum, it generates a purchase or manufacturing order automatically.

 • Set Lead Time correctly on the vendor and the product.
-The scheduler uses lead time to determine when to trigger the purchase so stock arrives before the minimum is breached.
+The scheduler uses lead time to trigger purchases before the minimum is breached.

 • Do not create reordering rules before products and vendors are fully configured.
 A rule with no vendor assigned generates a procurement error on every scheduler run.